InfernoDigital/RoboHands-UnityXR/README.md

 Look at this gallery for some examples of the hand poses included in the package - https://imgur.com/gallery/ub7G5VO

-If you make changes to the included .blend file (where the model was rigged) then make sure to export the Blender project to the included fbx file so animations don't break.

 Installation instructions -

 Step 0.
 Download the unity package from here.